-Many studies demonstrate in a factual way all the benefits of the healthy, nourishing and benevolent touch.
+Numerous studies demonstrate in a factual way all the benefits of touch, which is healthy, nourishing and caring.

-In her book "Skin and Touch", Ashley MONTAGU demonstrates that contractions enable skin stimulation to prepare vital systems for post-natal functioning.
-During baby's birth, skin stimulation activates the neurovegetative system, which acts on the respiratory center and the viscera.
+In her book "Skin and Touch", Ashley MONTAGU demonstrates that touch begins in the womb, and that contractions stimulate the skin to prepare the vital systems for their post-natal functioning.
+At the time of the baby's birth, skin stimulation activates the neuro-vegetative system, which itself acts on the respiratory centre and viscera.

-It is also the most extensive organ, which provides 4 major physiological functions:
+It is also the most extensive organ, which ensures 4 major physiological functions:

-- The skin protects against mechanical aggression, radiation and intrusions of foreign bodies or substances.
+The skin protects against mechanical aggression, radiation and intrusion of foreign bodies or substances.

-Tiffany Field, of the Touch Research Institute (Miami), showed the anxiolytic and relaxing effect of the sens of touch on children.
-Moreover, she has demonstrated that premature babies thrive better if they are in prolonged skin contact with their mother ...
-Premature babies who are massaged gain more weight, and grow faster (which reduces the time of hospitalization)
+Tiffany Field, from the Touch Research Institute (Miami), showed the anxiolytic and relaxing effect on children.
+In fact, she has shown that premature babies thrive best when they are in prolonged skin contact with the mother .
+In short, premature babies who are massaged gain more weight and develop faster (which also reduces hospitalization time)...

 As such, healthy touch promotes the increase of growth hormone.

-Practiced at a good temperature, it activates the calm and arouses a feeling of well-being ...
-Thus, the blood pressure of the heart rates and the level of the stress hormone, cortisol, decreases.
+Practiced at the right temperature, it activates calmness and contact, and provokes a feeling of well-being .
+Thus the blood pressure of the heartbeat and the level of the stress hormone, cortisol, decrease.

-Massages help developing and strengthening the attachment bond between you and your baby.
-During this moment, the baby secretes the Ocytocin hormone: the hormone of well-being, love and social connection.
+Massages help develop and strengthen the attachment bond between you and your baby.
+During this appointment, baby secretes the hormone Oxytocin: the hormone of well-being, love and social bonding.

-The family: The family environment becomes better, with a reduction of conflicts, and an appreciation of the respect between all the members of the family.
-Plus, a calm family environment allows a better sleep for all!
+The family: the siblings often participate, they feel concerned, which generally has the effect of diminishing rivalries...
+The family environment becomes even better, with a decrease in conflicts, and an enhancement of respect between all family members.
+And a calm family environment means better sleep for everyone!

-Society: greater respect and empathy towards others.
-It is a virtuous circle that will only result in the reduction of abuse, violence, and thus reduction of medical costs.
+Society: with an extremely positive balance sheet of greater respect and empathy for others.
+It is a virtuous circle that will only result in a reduction of abuse, violence, and therefore a reduction in the cost of medical care.